-In the absence of the Deputy Chair for any meeting, the meeting shall be chaired by the previous Deputy Chair.
+In the absence of the Deputy Chair for any meeting, the meeting shall be chaired by the most recent Deputy Chair in attendance.

-Revised: November 26, 2018
+Revised: November 26, 2018; August 29, 2022

 BOARD OPERATIONS

 The Board shall hold meetings at least six times per year as per The Education Act, 1995 and as often as is necessary.
 A quorum, which is a simple majority of the number of trustees, must be present for every duly constituted meeting.